Latest Updates - October 2022

 In your Quadency Dashboard, you will find charts and analytics that give you a complete picture of your holdings.

 Tip: Dashboard can be viewed in the context of a single account or entire portfolio (all accounts combined).
 To switch to another view, select "Switch View" from the menu:

 At the top of your Dashboard you will find two charts:

 This chart shows the historical value of your portfolio.
 This chart is constructed based on your trading history and deposits/withdrawal history from your accounts.
-Hovering over the chart area will reveal further options, including the ability to zoom into an area, switch chart type to bar chart, etc. You can also hover over a point in time to see the valuation of your portfolio at that time.
+Hovering over a point in time, to see the valuation of your portfolio at that time.

 The accuracy of this graph and others depend on the depth of account history available from your exchange.
 Always be sure to check your trade history to make sure it is complete.

 This chart shows the current distribution of your portfolio assets (with any nominal quantity assets grouped as “other”).
 Hovering over any asset will show further details such as current value, current price, and the amount held.